Italian cruiser Eugenio di Savoia

 Eugenio di Savoia was a Condottieri-class light cruiser, which served in the Regia Marina during World War II.
 She survived the war but was given as a war reparation to the Hellenic Navy in 1950.
-She was renamed Elli and served until 1965.
+Eugenio di Savoia was renamed Elli and served until 1965.

 Design

 Eugenio di Savoia was part of the fourth group of Condottieri-class light cruisers, also known as the Duca d'Aosta class.
 The design of the Duca d'Aosta class was based on the Montecuccoli class, with a slight increase in size and a significant increase in armour.
 The machinery was also re-arranged.

 Eugenio di Savoia was built by Ansaldo, Genoa, and named after Prince Eugene of Savoy.

 Career

-As results of the pact between Franco and Mussolini during the Spanish Civil War, on 13 February 1937, the ship went into action off the coast of Barcelona, Spain, bombarding the city and causing 18 deaths.
+As results of the pact between Franco and Mussolini during the Spanish Civil War, on 14 February 1937, the ship went into action off the coast of Barcelona, Spain, bombarding the city and causing 18 deaths.

 The cruiser joined the 7th cruiser division and went on a circumnavigation of the globe with her sister ship in 1938-39, returning to La Spezia in March 1939.
 During World War II she fought in the following actions: